KJC-Dev/UpperDeckBot/README.md

 ## ✅ Key Features:

 1. 🔒 Security: UpperDeckBot leverages security focused the XMPP implementation of OMEMO to effortlessly create a end to end encrypted(E2EE) connections to large language models hosted on your local network, ensuring reduced latency and enhanced security.
-2. 🎨 Image Creation: Just describe what you want to the chatbot and it will create it via a function call Stable Diffusion Webui's API
+2. 🎨 Image Creation: Just describe what you want to the chatbot and it will create it via a function call Stable Diffusion Webui's API.
 3. 📚 Retrieval Augmented Generation: UpperDeckBot Searches for information using locally hosted offline mirrors of Wikipedia to answer user requests allowing you to avoid hallucinated answers.
 4. 💬 TTS support: Integration with [XTTSv2](https://huggingface.co/coqui/XTTS-v2) allows for lifelike text to speech capabilities for UpperDeckBot’s responses.
 5. 🛠 Customizable: UpperDeckBot is designed for easy modification of both the system prompt as well as the addition of per users profiles as needed for different use cases.